Puff Pastry Apple Strudel

 Melt butter in a pot on medium heat and add in diced apples, sugar, apple cider liqueur, lemon zest, cinnamon, and raisins.

 Cook for about 10 minutes on medium heat, stirring periodically.
 The apples will release a lot of liquid.
 They should be soft but not falling apart.

 Let the mixture cool for about ten minutes.
 Stir in the nuts now; we add them at this point rather than earlier so they stay nice and crispy!

 Use a sieve to strain out any excess liquid.
 You don’t need to press hard on the apples and remove every last drop.
 Simply strain any visible liquid that the apples are sitting in.
 The amount of liquid will vary depending on what types of apples you are using.

-Roll out puff pastry on a floured surface or a silicone mat, removing any fold lines from the packaging.
+Roll out the store-bought puff pastry on a floured surface or a silicone mat, removing any creases that resulted from its packaging.
 Place the filling in the center of the puff pastry in a long, thick line.

 Fold one half of the pastry completely over the filling.
 Press to seal.